-MJR Development Company Limited
+Major Development Hotels and Resorts Company Limited

-On 4 November 2022, the Extraordinary General Meeting of the shareholders of MJR Development Company Limited ("subsidiary") passed a resolution to increase the registered share capital from Baht 600 million to Baht 750 million, by issuing 15 million additional ordinary shares with a par value of Baht 10.
-The Company fully paid the above share capital and the subsidiary registered the increase with the Ministry of Commerce on 11 November 2022.
+On 2 October 2023, the Extraordinary General Meeting of shareholders of Major Development Hotels and Resorts Company Limited ("subsidiary") passed a resolution to increase the registered share capital from Baht 400 million to Baht 750 million, by issuing 3,500,000 additional ordinary shares with a par value of Baht 100 each.
+The subsidiary called for the payment of the initial shares amounting to Baht 217.5 million.
+The Company invested and paid for the aforementioned common shares, and the subsidiary registered the increase with the Ministry of Commerce on 4 October 2023.